jamesbiv/device-streaming-object-loader/README.md

 <li>Network (and processor) performance</li>
 <li>Library bundling and configuration</li>
 <li>Prioritisation of initialisation<l/i>
-<li>Advanced recursive download configuration</li>
+<li>Concise and asynchronous object download</li>
 </ol>

-<h3>Network and processor performance</h3>
+<h3>i.
+Network (and processor) performance</h3>

-Network and processor performance will be a fairly simple interaction between web standards performance[needs citation] and will simply store the mean states in various states and stages.
+Network and processor performance will be a fairly simple interaction between <a href="https://www.w3.org/TR/resource-timing/#resource-timing">Resource Timing</a> and calculating the mean of all incoming results.
+Further, the app will store all mean states in various states and stages of the download process.

-<h3>Library bundling and configuration</h3>
+<h3>ii.
+Library bundling and configuration</h3>

-Being able to choose what Javascript/CSS files are downloaded with what bundle version by Download Rate.
-Note: the threshold will be configurable.
+Being able to choose what Javascript/CSS files are downloaded with what bundle version by a defined download rate.

+<em>Note: the threshold will be configurable.</em>

 <ol type="a">
 <li>low interactive</li>